Sheaves of E-infinity algebras and applications to algebraic varieties and singular spaces: Filtered -algebras

 The \textit{canonical filtration} $\tau$ on $A$ is given by

-The \textit{b\^{e}te filtration} $\sigma$ is given by $\sigma_pA^n=A^n$ if $n\geq -p$ and $\sigma_pA^n=0$ if $n< -p.$ \end{defi} A straightforward verification shows that the three filtrations $t$, $\tau$ and $\sigma$ define lax symmetric monoidal functors from complexes to filtered complexes.
-We will use the following easy lemma: \begin{lem} Let $A$ be a cochain complex concentrated in non-positive degrees.
+The \textit{b\^{e}te filtration} $\sigma$ is given by $\sigma_pA^n=A^n$ if $n\geq -p$ and $\sigma_pA^n=0$ if $n< -p.$ \end{definition} The three filtrations $t$, $\tau$ and $\sigma$ define lax symmetric monoidal functors from complexes to filtered complexes.
+We will use the following easy lemma: \begin{lemma} Let $A$ be a cochain complex concentrated in non-positive degrees.
 Then the identity defines morphisms of filtered complexes